 On December 13, 2019, a public emergency in occupational matters was declared, which was in force throughout 2021.
 Consequently, during this period in the event of an employee's dismissal without just cause, the employees shall be entitled to receive double the compensation referred to in the preceding paragraph.
 Along with this, on March 31, 2020, by means of a Decree of Need and Urgency, the national government banned dismissals without just cause and on the grounds of lack or decrease in labor and force majeure.
-This measure was originally valid for 90 days, but then had successive extensions, such that the measure was in force throughout 2021, but not in 2022.
+This measure was originally valid for 90 days, but then had successive extensions, such that the measure was in force throughout 2021, however, neither in 2022 nor 2023.